-Diagone remembers that when he was younger, there were many large trees on the plantation where his family farmed cocoa.
+Diagone remembers that when he was younger, there were many large trees on the farm where his family grows cocoa.

 “We had good yields,” he said.
 “But today I have noticed that with the felling of these large trees, production has decreased.”

 He is hoping to change this by participating in an agroforestry program through his local cooperative.
 Located near the classified forest “Téné” in Ivory Coast, his cooperative is known as “EDIFIE.”
 More than 200 farmers from EDIFIE have participated in the agroforestry program.
 They are planting trees, starting nurseries, and raising awareness about deforestation.

 Like many others in Côte d’Ivoire, these farmers rely on cocoa as their main source of income.
 Deforestation, drought, and decreased yields have created challenges and uncertainty.
 The agroforestry program aims to help by improving cocoa yields and introducing additional ways for farmers to make money, such as beekeeping.

 “I decided to join the project because today there is no more forest,” said a farmer named Oulekpo.
 “It’s important to restore the forest to cope with climate change and that’s why I’m involved in agroforestry and beekeeping.”